Connect with us

 READ MOREGov.
 Reeves announces 11th hour plan for hospital crisis.
 Opponents pan it as ‘too little, too Tate’

 A study by the Kaiser Family Foundation found that 61% of Medicaid recipients work and another 30% of recipients are students, people who are disabled, or caregivers.
-Medicaid expansion is designed, in part, to provide health insurance to people who work in where their employers do not provide health insurance and they do not earn enough to afford private insurance.
+Medicaid expansion is designed, in part, to provide health insurance to people who work in jobs where their employers do not provide health insurance and they do not earn enough to afford private insurance.

 “Until Medicaid is expanded, Mississippians will continue to pay the price in lost dollars, lost jobs, and lost lives,” Roy Mitchell, executive director of the Mississippi Health Advocacy Program, said of Reeves’ recent announcement.
-“This is a state executive branch, making a health policy based largely in myth and an ideological belief structure.
+“This is a state executive branch, making a health policy decision based largely in myth and an ideological belief structure.
 The reality is hundreds of thousands of Mississippians are not paid enough to afford health insurance coverage.”

 Without question, the moral arguments being made by Stockett, Mitchell and others for health care access for poor Mississippians will continue regardless of the outcome of the 2023 governor’s election.